rayalan/binary-adages/content/pages/profile-interview-answers.md

 _Answer: "As I’ve been gaining confidence in my role, it’s been nice to have more affirmative feedback and less critical, but now that I’ve gained a decent amount of confidence, I think I can handle some more critical feedback."_

 Commentary: I'm actually really proud of this feedback.
 I have really high expectations, both for myself and others, and for an employee to think that perhaps I've been under-critical is a huge win.
 It's also a reminder that it's possible to swing the pendulum too far in the opposite direction.
-I'd like to think that the way I [approach reviews](../my-best-managers) helps ensure I'm giving consistent thoughtful feedback that isn't overly critical, but finding the right level of feedback remains a challenge for me.
+I'd like to think that the way I [approach reviews](../my-best-managers) helps ensure I'm giving consistent, thoughtful feedback that isn't overly critical, but finding the right level of feedback remains a challenge for me.

 #### What can Alan improve?

 _Answer: "I think Alan would do well to focus on streamlining his communications.
 At times his work (e.g. Confluence pages, emails) could be cut by half (or more) in length to make the topics more understandable."_

-Commentary: It's not lost on me in the middle of a (_checks word counter_) 5000+ word document that I still aim first for thoroughness and nuanced completeness.
-I think I've gotten a lot better at writing summaries with links to more specifics -- for example, I've deliberately aimed for a short [about](./about) and [profile](./profile-hidden) pages.
+Commentary: It's not lost on me in the middle of a (_checks word counter_) 5000+-word document that I still aim first for thoroughness and nuanced completeness.
+I think I've gotten a lot better at writing summaries with links to more specifics -- for example, I've deliberately aimed for short [about](./about) and [profile](./profile-hidden) pages here.

 _Answer: "I think Alan at times leans towards being overly philosophical, to the point where it's difficult at times to ascertain what the problem is at hand he's attempting to solve, or what's ""the ask.""
 I think this can cause him to struggle at times to build a coalition for change."_